SamueleFacenda/ieri_oggi/README.md

 Italian interface, minimal and responsive (mobile + desktop).
 Photos are stored as BLOBs inside a single SQLite file — no external storage.

+> [!NOTE]
+> Claude misanderstood the "UI must be in italian" and all the function, variable names, comments are in italian now.
+> Ugly but it works.

 <br clear="right" />

 ## Stack